-Biodiversity aids the planet by proving ecosystem services such as pollination, pest control, soil formation and maintenance, carbon sequestration, purification and regulation of water supplies, as well as reducing the threat of natural disasters and providing habitats for beneficial species.
+Biodiversity aids the planet by providing ecosystem services such as pollination, pest control, soil formation and maintenance, carbon sequestration, purification and regulation of water supplies, as well as reducing the threat of natural disasters and providing habitats for beneficial species.
 Moreover, maintaining global biodiversity is vital to meeting the Sustainable Development Goals, a list of 17 goals covering social and economic development issues ― from poverty, clean water, and sanitation to global warming.

 To examine how biodiversity as a whole contributes to food and agriculture, scientists analysed reports submitted by 91 countries on the state of their biodiversity for food and agriculture and its management.
 According to the new report, the growing practice of monoculture ― cultivating a single crop within a given area ― now dominates global food industries.
 The authors also note that many species indirectly linked to food production, like pest-eating birds and mangrove trees that help purify water, are in decline.